How Many Days Since September 22 2024

 Q3: Can I use Excel or Google Sheets to find this answer?

 Absolutely.
 In a spreadsheet, you can simply enter the current date in one cell (e.g., A1) and the date "2024-09-22" in another (e.g., A2).
-Use the formula =A1-A2, and the cell will display the exact number of days elapsed Simple, but easy to overlook..
+Use the formula =A1-A2, and the cell will display the exact number of days elapsed Most people skip this — try not to.
+Still holds up..

 Q4: Why do some online calculators give different answers?